beautiful/example/README.markdown

 **Warning:** Vanity not included.

-To get this example up an running via git do the following:
+To get this example up an running via git do the following from your favourite command line prompt:

 ```
 git clone https://github.com/Beautiful/Example.git beautiful-example